delxa/aw-broccoli-co/README.md

 # Broccoli & Co Landing Page

 A Code Challenge solution by Matt Bell.
-This is in a draft state, pending some more work.

 ## tl;dr

 * It's written in React using Create React App, Redux, Styled Components, and Formik.
 * UI is mostly done using the wonderful Semantic UI (React bindings)
 * Clone the repo, `npm install` and `npm start` to make it run.
-* `npm test` to watch the unit tests run
+* `npm test` to watch the unit tests run.
+Also runs linting in Standard JS.
 * `npm run cy:run` to watch the unit tests run headless or `npm run cy:open` to access via the Cypress app.
-(Requires app running on localhost:3000.)
+(Requires the frontend app running on `localhost:3000`)
 * This readme contains further ramblings on considerations taken during implementation
-* You can see it running in the Cloud at https://master.d27dqm222h0ug5.amplifyapp.com
+* You can see it running in the Cloud at https://broccoli.mattbell.name
+* Linting can be run separately using `npm run lint`

 ## Introduction